Appearance

 bash

-unitypredict --engine --deploy --uploadTimeout <TimeoutInSeconds> --deployTimeout <TimeoutInSeconds>
+unitypredict --engine --deploy --uploadTimeout <TimeoutInSeconds> --deployTimeout <TimeoutInSeconds>Understanding EntryPoint.py and platform.py

 EntryPoint.py